philbowles/h4plugins/docs/globals.md

 h4p.gvInc("MyCounter"); // mycount now = 667
 ```

-The whole point of any of these is that when they happen, an `H4PE_GVCHANGE` event is emiited with the `svc` field set to the name of the variable and the `msg` field set to is new value.
+The whole point of any of these is that when they happen, an `H4PE_GVCHANGE` event is emitted with the `svc` field set to the name of the variable and the `msg` field set to is new value.
 See below for a quick example of handling the event.

 ## Deletion

-When we say "deletion" we mean *completely*: not only will the variable cease to exists in this bootup, it will be dleted from persitent storage and will not exist at next boot, so take care.
+When we say "deletion" we mean *completely*: not only will the variable cease to exists in this bootup, it will be deleted from persistent storage and will no longer exist at *next* boot, so take care.

 ```cpp
 void gvErase(const string& name); // remove a single named variable